(Credit: Christopher Chappell)

 A Kickstarter is trying to raise funds to get an ultra-cheap 3D-printed robotic hand into production.

-If you're missing a hand, getting a replacement isn't exactly cheap.
-The-- which is, admittedly, a higher-end model -- can cost up to $35,000.
-We imagine that's a little out of the price range of many amputees.
+If you are missing a hand, getting a replacement isn't exactly cheap.
+The— which is, admittedly, a higher-end model — can cost up to US$35,000.
+We imagine that's a little out of the price range of most amputees.

 It's unsurprising, then, that some have taken it upon themselves to find a more accessible solution.
-Robohand, for example, has been creating 3D-printed robotic hands for children, with a free, open-source 3D-printing pattern available on Thingiverse for people who wish to make their own.
+Robohand, for example, have been creating , with a free, open-source 3D-printing pattern available on Thingiverse for people who wish to make their own.

-Christopher Chappell of the U.K. wants to do something similar.
-He's created a Kickstarter campaign for a 3D-printed robotic hand that is a little bit more sophisticated than the Robohand, but could cost as little as around $450 for an assembled hand and arm.
+Christopher Chappell of the UK wants to do something similar.
+He's created a Kickstarter for a 3D-printed robotic hand that is a little bit more sophisticated than the Robohand, but could cost as little as around AU$430 for an assembled hand and arm.